jeffdaniel30/modals_intro/README.md

 Starter code has been provided for you with all the files linked together.

 1. Fork and clone this repo.
 2. Cd into the modal_practice folder.
+No need to create a new dev branch as we won't be committing and pushing code, but you're welcome to!
 3. Open the `index.html`, `style.css` and `app.js` in VScode to follow along and create a modal.
 4. Open the `index.html` in your browser.